 If your brand’s content doesn’t show you have something to offer customers, then you’ve lost them.
 The key to creating content that’s a part of a solid lead generation process is grabbing the attention of new prospects and holding that attention with high-quality content that is interesting and evokes emotion.

-HOW TO DO IT: Draw readers in with a headline that reveals your interesting topic, and impress them with new information, actionable takeaways, or surprising results.
+It is key to draw readers in with a headline that reveals your interesting topic and impress them with new information, actionable takeaways, or surprising results.

 For example, our campaign about the worst performing headlines on BuzzFeed was brimming with advice on crafting headlines that work.
 Our images capitalized on what was interesting (the worst headlines), and our copy provided tips on what type of headlines perform well.